blinken/amz_sp_api/lib/merchant-fulfillment-api-model/docs/MerchantFulfillmentApi.md

 require 'merchant-fulfillment-api-model'

 api_instance = AmzSpApi::MerchantFulfillmentApiModel::MerchantFulfillmentApi.new

-shipment_id = 'shipment_id_example' # String | The Amazon-defined shipment identifier for the shipment to cancel.
+shipment_id = "shipment_id_example" # String | The Amazon-defined shipment identifier for the shipment to cancel.

 begin